iterative/dvc.org/content/docs/dvclive/user-guide/ml-frameworks/tensorflow.md

 # TensorFlow

-The DVCLive - TensorFlow integration allows you to easily add experiment tracking capabilities to your TensorFlow projects.
+DVCLive allows you to easily add experiment tracking capabilities to your TensorFlow projects.

 ## About TensorFlow